Scroll Top

 • All ACC tumor biopsies collected and analyzed as part of a phase II clinical trial for sorafenib showed expression of PDGFRb in the stroma and VEGFR2 in endothelial cells (Locati et al., 2016).

-• The majority of ACC tumors express VEGF (88%) and KIT (94%) as assessed by immunohistochemistry (Lee et al., 2012).
+• The majority of ACC tumors express VEGF (88%) and KIT (94%) (Lee et al., 2012).

 • Epithelial cells in ACC tumors are positive for KIT protein expression.
 In line with this, ACC tumors with solid histology show an enrichment for KIT-positive cells (Holst et al., 1999, Mino et al., 2003, Freier et al., 2005 and Salehinejad et al., 2014).